Kayetic/Random-Python/README.md

 # Random Python
 <h2>Welcome to random code</h2>

-This repository will be used for small pieces of code, for temporary tasks, usually from computer science
+This repository will be used for small pieces of code, for temporary tasks, usually from computer science.

 <b>Currently contains:</b>

  - Function to convert hexadecimal to denary